-Although we may not know now who would be part of each tribe that ultimately composes the 144,000 (or they may not know until it happens), but God would.
-They would be at least part of the true Christians who stayed loyal to God and didn't serve Babylon the Great or her daughter harlots, or indulged in idolatry like Dan.
+Although we may not know who would be part of each tribe that ultimately composes the 144,000 (or they may not know until it happens), God would.
+They would be, at least, part of the true Christians who stayed loyal to the Eternal and did not serve Babylon the Great or her daughter harlots, or indulged in idolatry like Dan.

-Later in its history, Dan's idolatry was further encouraged when they, along with nine other tribes, split from a united Israel after the death of Solomon.
+The idolatry of Dan was further encouraged when they, along with nine other tribes, split from a united Israel after the death of Solomon.
 The newly formed Northern Kingdom was ruled by King Jeroboam.
-Right after he took power (in 930 B.C.) he became afraid his new subjects would travel to Jerusalem to worship God, repent of splitting from their brethren, put themselves back under the rule of Solomon' son and kill him.
-His solution was to set up false gods within the boundaries of his kingdom to keep the people separate from their brethren in Judah's Kingdom.
-The first idol was placed in the city of Dan (see 1Kings 12:26 - 29).
+Right after he took power (in 930 B.C.) he became afraid his new subjects would travel to Jerusalem to worship God, repent of splitting the kingdom, then put themselves back under Solomon' son and kill him.
+His solution to his fears was to set up false gods within the kingdom that people could worship.
+The first idol he placed was in the city of Dan (1Kings 12:26 - 29).
 The Danites continued to indulge in idols up to the time of their captivity in 723 B.C.

 One likely contributing factor as to why the tribe was omitted in the last book of Scripture is that they were slack about dealing with the Canaanites (who were pagans) in their midst.
-Dan also did not always participate with the rest of the Israelite tribes in defending Israel or going on the offensive.
-When the prophetess Deborah sang about her victory over Jabin, the pagan Canaanite king, she openly asked WHY this set of Israelites stayed on their ships (Judges 5:17).
-As a balance, it has to be admitted that another tribe (Asher) was also slack in the battle Deborah sung about.
+Dan also did not always participate with the rest of Israel in either defending the country or in attempts to seize more land.
+When the prophetess Deborah sang about her victory over Jabin, the pagan Canaanite king, she openly asked WHY they stayed on their ships (Judges 5:17).
+As a balance, it has to be admitted that Asher was also slack in the battle song of Deborah.